-Sunday 6 May 2018
+Sunday 21 May 2023

 The race is open to individual runners and to relay teams of up to ten runners.

-It ends on the main square of Keszthely, an old town situated at the western end of Lake Balaton, Central Europe's largest lake.
+It ends on the main square of Keszthely, an old town situated at the western end of Balaton, Central Europe's largest lake.

 The route takes the runners on mixed terrain (asphalt roads, gravel roads, cycleways and trails) through woods, farmland and villages, visiting many delightful spots as well as two of Hungary's best sights—the thermal lake of Hévíz, one of Europe's greatest spas, and the magnificent Festetics Palace in Keszthely.